vemec/grunt-vmc-versioning/README.md

 ```

 ## Release History
+- 2015-01-16 0.1.8 Removed delete option, not a good idea, options changed to camelCase
 - 2015-01-16 0.1.7 Add new option to delete files in dest
 - 2015-01-14 0.1.6 Fixed some jshint errors.
 - 2014-08-10 0.1.5 Change the JSON output file.